Are ATVs Hard to Drive? Avoid These Beginner Mistakes

 How ATV Riding Differs From Riding a Motorcycle

-• Both use handlebars for steering
+• Both use handlebars for steering.

-• Both use a straddled seating position
+• Both feature a straddled seating position.

 Haavard Krislok